-- Created media buzz to drive conversations early on and sway perception of the Uber brand among Portland residents.
+- Quinn Thomas created media buzz to drive conversations early on and sway perception of the Uber brand among Portland residents.

-- Targeted key members of the local government, providing them with evidence of public support.
+- We targeted key members of the local government, providing them with evidence of public support.

-- Implemented an “always on” PR campaign to continue touting Uber’s story and its positive community partnerships.
+- We implemented an “always on” public relations campaign to continue touting Uber’s story and its positive community partnerships.

-Petition efforts expanded support.
-And on the media front, strategically placed op-eds ran in print publications.
-Letters from key constituencies landed in the inboxes of the Mayor and City Councilors.
+- We also strategically placed op-eds in print publications and letters from key constituencies landed in the inboxes of the Mayor and City Councilors.